Clemapfel/jluna/docs/manual.md

 }
 ```

-Where we also had to manually box the string, because we are not dealing with proxies which do this automatically anymore.
+Where we also had to manually box the string, because we are not dealing with proxies, which do this automatically, anymore.

-Lastly, we need to update the newly created julia-side instance with the actual values of the C++-side instance, otherwise all `box` would be is a way to construct new frogs and tadpoles.
+Lastly, we need to update the newly created julia-side instance with the actual values of the C++-side instance.
 To do this, we use `Base.setfield!`.
-Note, however, that `Frog` julia-side is immutable.
-This is why we created the generator function, the only way to make julia-side frogs have the same name as C++-side frogs, is to assign their name on construction.
+Note, however, that the julia-side `Frog` is immutable.
+This is why we created the generator function, the only way to make julia-side frogs have the same name as C++-side frogs, is to assign their name to a tadpole, then evolving it.
 Because of this, the frog instanced in `box<Frog>` does not need to be modified further:

 ```cpp
 template<Is<Frog::Tadpole> T>